Brutally honest and fearless, Poverty Safari is an unforgettable insight into modern Britain, and will change how you think about poverty.

-Darren McGarvey has experienced poverty and its devastating effects first-hand.
-He knows why people from deprived communities all around Britain feel angry and unheard.
-And he wants to explain . . .
+Darren McGarvey, award-winning author and presenter of BBC series The State We're In has experienced poverty and its devastating effects first-hand.
+He knows why people from deprived communities all around Britain feel angry . . .

 So he invites you to come on a safari of sorts.
 But not the kind where the wildlife is surveyed from a safe distance.
 This book takes you inside the experience of poverty to show how the pressures really feel and how hard their legacy is to overcome.